 How it works

-Things you should know about before fostering
+Things you should know before fostering

 - Common illnesses in cats and dogs, and how you can handle them as a foster parent

 - Behaviour issues with dogs and cats, and how you can understand and help your foster animals

 - Important tips on how to socialize kittens and puppies